Mahakaal (2008 film): Plot

 Prof. Ajoy Mukherjee and his wife Aditi witness a murder, committed by the vociferous criminal Digbijay.
 In spite of repeated warnings from Digbijay and his right hand Loha the couple testifies against them and they go to jail for seven years.
-After coming out Djgbibay turns out to be even stronger and proceeds to attack Ajoy's family.
+After coming out Digbijay turns out to be even stronger and proceeds to attack Ajoy's family.
 He sends a man called Binod Sharma who pretends to be a friend of Joy, Ajoy's brother.
 Digbijay and Binod conspire against Joy and Ajoy.
-After sending his own man to rob Joy of two lack rupees, Binod compels Joy to do a murder.
-In the meantime Digbijay fatally stabs Ajoy frames Joy for the murder.
+After sending his own man to rob Joy of two lack rupees, Binod compels Joy to commit murder.
+In the meantime, Digbijay fatally stabs Ajoy and frames Joy for the murder.
 Local inspector Dilip Lahiri also turns out to be a peer of Digbijay.
 While Joy remains in police custody, Digbijay rapes and murders Joy's younger sister Dia.
 After all these incidents Aditi commits suicide.
 Joy teams up with his friends Kanchan and Kumar to seek revenge.
 They kill Binod, Dilip, Loha, and Digbijay one after the other and are consequently jailed for five years.